CUBRID/cubrid-manual/en/sql/schema/table.rst

 *   *referenced_table_name* : Specifies the name of the table to be referenced.
 *   *column_name* : Specifies the name of the referred primary key column after the **FOREIGN KEY** keyword.

-*   *referential_triggered_action* : Specifies the trigger action that responds to a certain operation in order to maintain referential integrity. **ON UPDATE**, **ON DELETE** or **ON CACHE OBJECT** can be specified.
+*   *referential_triggered_action* : Specifies the trigger action that responds to a certain operation in order to maintain referential integrity. **ON UPDATE** or **ON DELETE** can be specified.
 Each action can be defined multiple times, and the definition order is not significant.

 *   **ON UPDATE** : Defines the action to be performed when attempting to update the primary key referenced by the foreign key.
 You can use either **NO ACTION**, **RESTRICT**, or **SET NULL** option.
 The default is **RESTRICT**.

 *   **ON DELETE** : Defines the action to be performed when attempting to delete the primary key referenced by the foreign key.
 You can use **NO ACTION**, **RESTRICT**, **CASCADE**, or **SET NULL** option.
 The default is **RESTRICT**.

-*   **ON CACHE OBJECT** : You can search an object using a direct object reference in object-oriented model. **ON CACHE OBJECT** option supports this feature in association with referential integrity (foreign key). **ON CACHE OBJECT** option adds an OID reference to a foreign key configuration.
-The OID is used as a CACHE point for the foreign key to the primary key table.
-Such OID is managed by the system internally; it cannot be changed by users.
-To define the **ON CACHE OBJECT** option, you must have defined a column whose type is the table with a primary key and specified the column in the *cache_object_column_name*.
-The attribute defined with **ON CACHE OBJECT** can use the OID the same way as the one of the existing object type.

 *   *referential_ action* : You can define an option that determines whether to maintain the value of the foreign key when the primary key value is deleted or updated.
 *   **CASCADE** : If the primary key is deleted, the foreign key is deleted as well.
 This option is supported only for the **ON DELETE** operation.